compactr/compactr.js/README.md

 ## What is this and why does it matter?

 Compactr is a library to compress and decompress Javascript objects before sending them over the web.
 It's immensely useful for web applications that use sockets a lot.
-Smaller payloads equals better, faster throughput and less bandwidth costs.
+Smaller payloads equals faster throughput and less bandwidth costs.

 ## Aren't there any other libraries out there that do this?